samimuhtasim/MLEngineerTask/README.md

 How to use:

+Run the model.ipynb file to create the saved model.
 Run script.py from terminal like <i> python3 script.py /location/ </i>

 Model Used: KNN OneVsRestClassifier